wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

     </security-domains>
 ```

-For example, if you have a JAX-RS service that is an EJB within your WEB-INF/classes directory, youâ€™ll want to annotate it with the `@SecurityDomain` annotation as follows:
+For example, if you have a JAX-RS service that is an EJB within your WEB-INF/classes directory, you¡¯ll want to annotate it with the `@SecurityDomain` annotation as follows:

 ```
 import org.jboss.ejb3.annotation.SecurityDomain;